 ActivTrak primarily measures burnout by analyzing the following indicators:

-Based on the unique burnout data of your employees, our software gives team leaders suggestions based on these specific elements.
+Based on the unique burnout assessment data of your employees, our software gives team leaders suggestions based on these specific elements.
 ActivTrak offers managers the support they need to honestly, openly, and productively engage with their employees about burnout through 1×1 meetings, group discussions, and even company-wide policy shifts.

 Depending on the burnout indicator, our coaching tools might advise team leaders to offer individuals extra training or days off, encourage taking more breaks throughout the day, or request additional resources to accommodate the workload.
 Managers can also view charts that display the utilization level of each individual alongside their peers, which helps managers balance the workload equally between employees and prevent burnout all around.